IBM/admission-control/README.md

 curl -sL https://raw.githubusercontent.com/IBM/admission-control/master/hack/install.sh | bash
 ```

 It will install the latest admission control server on your cluster under namespace `admission-control`.
-The table below lists all the resources deployed including those for webhook registration and for validation rule configurations.
+The table below lists all the resources deployed including the default configuration for webhook registrations and validation rules for [IBM Cloud Service CRDs](https://github.com/IBM/cloud-operators).
+Section 3 below explains how to update the configuration to work with your own CRDs.

 |Name  |      Kind      |  Namespace | Comment |
 |----------|:-------------:|:------:|-----------|